istio/istio.io/content/en/docs/concepts/security/index.md

 #### Authenticated and unauthenticated identity

-In case you want to make a workload publicly accessible, you need to leave the `source` section empty.
+If you want to make a workload publicly accessible, you need to leave the `source` section empty.
 This allows sources from **all (both authenticated and unauthenticated)** users and workloads, for example: